 We also discussed the threats to our democracy, the fact that political dialogue today can become so divisive, so corrosive, that we struggle to recognize the other point of view, to approach the other side, to build consensus, all of which are so fundamental to a vibrant democracy continuing to function and prosper.
 These are challenges that we must face without hesitation.

-In 2024, think about it, almost half of the world’s population will vote in elections.
+In 2024, think regarding it, almost half of the world’s population will vote in elections.
 This will be the biggest election year in history.
 However, we are in an era where we are bombarded with new challenges, with fake news, with deep fakes, with artificial intelligence that can be used by those who want to disrupt democratic processes.
 We, all democratic countries, must align and work together to address these challenges.
 As you can see, there is a lot that Greece and Canada can do together.

-But again, let me finish where I started.
+But once more, let me finish where I started.
 The reason I’m here is to honor the incredible dynamism of the Greek Canadian community, especially this community here in Montreal.
 Mr. Prime Minister, you have done great things.
 The quality of your schools, the social networks you have created, the ability to educate your children in three languages - French, English, Greek – these are particularly noteworthy achievements.
 I feel that I must now also sign a check for the new community centre, but I cannot do so unless I have the approval of the Chancellor of the Exchequer.
 Be sure, however, that we will continue to support the Greek diaspora.

 We have for the first time a national strategy for our diaspora, which was approved by the Cabinet a month ago.
 We have new tools, online tools, to help young children learn Greek: an amazing program called “Sta Ελληνικά”, which was developed at Simon Fraser University and is being piloted for other languages as well.
 The Prime Minister was telling me that he is using the same technology for some of your indigenous languages.
 This is, I believe, another remarkable demonstration of how we can work together.

-At the end of the day, though, what I will remember most about this day is the image of the little kids who sang both the Canadian and Greek national anthems with equal pride, with equal energy, with equal enthusiasm.
+At the end of the day, though, what I will remember most regarding this day is the image of the little kids who sang both the Canadian and Greek national anthems with equal pride, with equal energy, with equal enthusiasm.

 Long live Greece, long live Canada, long live March 25th.